ELISA – Enzyme-Linked Immunosorbent Assays

 Introduction

-• For ELISA, a number of enzymes are used, which include alkaline phosphatase, horseradish peroxidase, and β- galactosidase.
+- For ELISA, researchers use a number of enzymes, which include alkaline phosphatase, horseradish peroxidase, and β-galactosidase.

-• ELISA is commonly used in clinical diagnosis, food testing, drug discovery, and monitoring.
+- Researchers commonly use ELISA in clinical diagnosis, food testing, drug discovery, and monitoring.

 Principle

-• The primary antibody reacts with immobilised antigen, later detected with enzyme-conjugated secondary antibody.
-The presence of antigen is determined by the development of colour by using chromogenic substrates (e.g., Alkaline phosphatase, produce p– nitrophenol (Yellow colour) when p– nitrophenol phosphate is hydrolysed by enzyme, detected at 405 nm).
+- The primary antibody reacts with immobilised antigen; subsequently, it is later detected with enzyme-conjugated secondary antibody.
+Moreover, the presence of antigen is determined by the development of colour by using chromogenic substrates.
+For example, alkaline phosphatase produces p-nitrophenol (yellow colour) when p-nitrophenol phosphate is hydrolysed by the enzyme, and it is then detected at 405 nm.

-• Chemiluminescent substrates and fluorogenic substrates can also be used for more sensitive detection.
+- Chemiluminescent substrates and fluorogenic substrates, on the other hand, can also be used for more sensitive detection; moreover, they offer distinct advantages in various applications.

 Types of ELISA

-Each type of ELISA can be used qualitatively to detect the presence of antibodies and antigens.
-Even, the unknown concentrations of samples can be determined, by using a standard curve with known concentrations of antibodies or antigens.
+Researchers can use each type of ELISA qualitatively to detect the presence of antibodies and antigens.
+They can also determine the unknown concentrations of samples by using a standard curve with known concentrations of antibodies or antigens.

 Indirect ELISA

-• Sample containing primary antibody (Ab1) or serum is added to the microtiter well coated with antigen and allowed to react with attached antigen to the well.
+- Add the sample containing primary antibody (Ab1) or serum to the microtiter well coated with antigen and allow it to react with the attached antigen in the well.
 [Fig – A & B]

-• Free secondary antibody, is washed and the chromogenic substrate is added for an enzyme.
+- Wash the free secondary antibody and add the chromogenic substrate for an enzyme.

-• A specialised spectrophotometric plate is used to measure the amount of the coloured products formed by reading absorbance.
+- A researcher uses a specialised spectrophotometric plate to measure the amount of the coloured products formed by reading absorbance.

 Uses

-• For HIV antigen detection, in the assay, core proteins and recombinant envelope of HIV are adsorbed as antigen immobilised to wells.
+- For HIV antigen detection, the assay adsorbs core proteins and recombinant envelope of HIV as antigen immobilised to wells.

-• These serum antibodies can be detected by Indirect ELISA within 6 weeks of infection.
+- Indirect ELISA can detect these serum antibodies within 6 weeks of infection.

 Sandwich ELISA

-• Sandwich ELISA is used to detect or measure antigens.
+- Researchers use Sandwich ELISA to detect or measure antigens.

-• In this technique, primary antibody is immobilised on microtiter well plates [A] , when sample containing antigens is added , it reacts with immobilised antibody [B].
+- In this technique, researchers immobilise primary antibody on microtiter well plates [A]; subsequently, when they add a sample containing antigens, it reacts with the immobilised antibody [B].

-• After well is washed , enzyme conjugated secondary antibody specific for different epitopes is added , and permit to react with bound antigen.
+- After washing the well, we add the enzyme conjugated secondary antibody specific for different epitopes and permit it to react with the bound antigen.
 [C]

-• After washing any free secondary antibody , substrate is added and coloured reaction product is measured.
+- After washing any free secondary antibody, the technician adds substrate and measures the coloured reaction product.

 Uses